our-projects-github/Safe-Deep-Learning-Based-Global-Path-Planning-Using-a-Fast-Collision-Free-Path-Generator/README.md

 <strong>Use it for doing all the project from the scratch.</strong>
 <br>
+It first determines the number of your desired environment from among the 194 AI2THOR environments.
+Then it generates a map with polygonal obstacles and any number of path data appropriate for training the LSTM model.
+After that, you can train the model and see how it performs in the environment for some random starts and goals.
+Finally, it provides three mp4 files in which you can view the robot's movements between a start point and a goal point in the AI2THOR framework's selected environment from various points of view.

 At first, it gets the number of your desired environment between 194 different AI2THOR environments.
 Then it creates a map containing polygonal obstacles and generates as many as path data for training the LSTM model.
 After that, you can train the model and test how it works for some random starts and goals in the environment.
 Finally it gives you 3 mp4 files and you can see the the robot movements between a start point and a goal point in the selected environment of AI2THOR framework from different point of views.

 ---